Worldwide Fast & Safe Delivery | Oldest ISO 9001-2015 Certified Rudraksha Organization in the World | Your Trusted Brand Since 1997

 Buy Now

 Surya Radiance Mala in silver made with 12 Mukhi Rudraksha beads of Java origin and silver caps is a beautiful accessory to wear every day and imbibe the benefits of 12 Mukhi Rudraksha.
 Sun being the ruling deity of 12 Mukhi Rudraksha, the wearer is blessed with the quality of Sun to move continuously with strength.
 Chanting the Mantras provided along with it enhances its powers.
-This Mala is strung according to the Rudraksha Ratna Science Therapy and it is available in two different sizes.
+This Mala is strung according to the Rudraksha Ratna Chakra Therapy and it is available in two different sizes.

 Surya Power